buildbot/buildbot/master/docs/manual/worker-transition.rst

       If they are private, then no fallback should be provided and they change shouldn't be documented.

+    * Thorought tests for old modules imports are not yet written.

+    * Tests for old attributes/methods access are written not for all changes.

 .. list-table::
    :header-rows: 1